About the Tree Density Calculator¶

 The original Tree Density Calculator was written in C++ and ported to PyQGIS in 2018/2019.
 It has been developed in an open source environment to encourage further development of the tool.

-The instruction pages can be found at https://treedensitycalculator.readthedocs.io and include guidance for installation, a user manual, exercises and an API.
+The instruction pages can be found at <https://treedensitycalculator.readthedocs.io>.

-The repository and testdata can be found at https://bitbucket.org/kul-reseco/localmaxfilter.
+The code repository can be found at https://bitbucket.org/kul-reseco/localmaxfilter.

 When using the Tree Density Calculator, please use the following citation: